Field placement is where captaincy meets tactics. A well-set field can restrict runs, create dot balls, and force wickets in critical moments.

 Match-ups Based Field

-| Batsman | Field |
+| Batsman Type | Recommended Field |

 |---|---|

-| Left-handers vs leg-spin | Deep cover, no slip |
+| Left-handers vs leg-spin | Deep cover deployed, no slip — the natural angle of leg-spin into a left-hander eliminates the off-side edge |

-| Right-handers vs off-spin | Slip, gully, backward point |
+| Right-handers vs off-spin | Slip, gully, and backward point set — off-spin's natural angle produces edges on the off side |

-| Power hitters | Boundary riders |
+| Power hitters (boundaries-focused) | Boundary riders on all four sides — trade singles for the six-stop |